UTS-eResearch/pbsweb/INSTALL.md

 Files:

-    pbsweb.py                   The main PBSWeb application.
-    pbsutils.py                 Module containing utility functions for the PBSWeb application. swig_compile_pbs.sh         Run this to create _pbs.so and pbs.py pbs.i                       Used by swig_compile_pbs.sh
     install_dependencies.sh     Installs the dependencies of PBSWeb.
-Run this first. install_pbsweb.sh           Installs PBSWeb into production or test. requirements_emperor.txt    Python requirements file, known versions that work. requirements_pbsweb.txt     Python requirements file, known versions that work.
+Run this first. swig_compile_pbs.sh         Run this to create _pbs.so and pbs.py install_pbsweb.sh           Installs PBSWeb into production or test. clean.sh                    Remove files which are not needed at runtime.

-    tests/test_pbs_jobs.py         Prints the current jobs and their attributes. tests/test_pbs_nodes_all.py    Prints all nodes and their attributes. tests/test_pbs_queues.py       Prints the queues and their attributes.

-Directories:

     conf/                       Contains configuration files.

+    src/
+      pbsweb.py                 The main PBSWeb application.
+      pbsutils.py               Module containing utility functions for the PBSWeb application. pbs.i                     Used by swig_compile_pbs.sh
-    static/  Contains static resources like stylesheets.
+      requirements_emperor.txt  Python requirements file, known versions that work. requirements_pbsweb.txt   Python requirements file, known versions that work. static/                   Contains static resources like stylesheets.
-    views/   Contains templates for the PBSWeb bottle application. tests/   Contains all the tests.
+      views/                    Contains templates for the PBSWeb application.

+    tests/
+      run_all_tests.sh
+      testapp.py              A simple WSGI app for testing. test_pbs_minimal.py     Just test if the pbs module can be loaded. test_pbs_jobs.py        Prints the current jobs and their attributes. test_pbs_nodes.py       Prints all nodes and their attributes. test_pbs_queues.py      Prints the queues and their attributes. test_pbsutils.py        Test pbsutils.py with nodes or queues or jobs